-The IPCHG is currently under development.
-Ultimately, it will be a syntactically parsed corpus of approx. 165 High German texts from the 11th through 20th centuries.
+The IPCHG will be a syntactically parsed corpus of approx. 165 High German texts from the 11th through 20th centuries.
+The corpus is currently about one-third complete and publically available (most of the Early New High German texts and some Middle High German ones).
 As we complete annotations of the texts, you can download and query the texts on this website.

 Indiana Parsed Corpus of Historical (High) German